The Force Dimension - Deus x Machina + 2LP

 Limited edition of 500 copies on double vinyl and gatefold sleeve.

 100 copies available on purple vinyl with numbered card and exclusive to our shop.

-NOTE: With your purchase you can get also a digital version including bonus tracks.
+NOTE: With your purchase you can ask for a download code.

 A1.
 Deus Ex Machina

 C1.
 Dance The Algorythm (Special Club Mix)

 C2.
 Algorythm (Orchestral Mix)

 D5.
 Sequence Your Body